return42/sphkerneldoc/doc/books/linux_tv/media/v4l/diff-v4l.rst

 =====

-The ``VIDIOCGAUDIO`` and ``VIDIOCSAUDIO`` ioctl and struct ``video_audio`` are used to enumerate the audio inputs of a V4L device.
-The equivalent V4L2 ioctls are
-:ref:`VIDIOC_G_AUDIO <vidioc-g-audio>` and
-:ref:`VIDIOC_S_AUDIO <vidioc-g-audio>` using struct :ref:`v4l2_audio <v4l2-audio>` as discussed in :ref:`audio`.
+The ``VIDIOCGAUDIO`` and ``VIDIOCSAUDIO`` ioctl and struct :c:type:`struct video_audio` are used to enumerate the audio inputs of a V4L device.
+The equivalent V4L2 ioctls are :ref:`VIDIOC_G_AUDIO <vidioc-g-audio>` and :ref:`VIDIOC_S_AUDIO <vidioc-g-audio>` using struct :ref:`v4l2_audio <v4l2-audio>` as discussed in :ref:`audio`.